 What happens if I have bad food habits?

-Just that you can die early or develop chronic diseases like Alzheimer, Parkinson etc. And of course, cancer is on the top of the list.
+Just that you can die early or develop chronic diseases like Alzheimer’s, Parkinson’s, etc. And of course, cancer is on the top of the list.

-Modern medicine has no idea why most chronic diseases like the Alzheimer and Parkinson happen.
-Although they know what happens in these diseases (chemical deficiency in the brain) but no one knows what causes these deficiencies.
+Modern medicine has no idea why most chronic diseases like Alzheimer’s and Parkinson’s happen.
+Although researchers know what happens in these diseases (chemical deficiency in the brain), no one knows what causes these deficiencies.
 The same is with most cancers.

-Ayurveda argues that one the main factors for such intractable diseases is bad food habits.
-Since people are completely unaware of ‘How’ to eat, therefore even though they meticulously consume the right amount of calories and proteins per day, daily multivitamins and minerals, still they fall sick.
+Ayurveda argues that one of the main factors for such intractable diseases is bad food habits.
+Since people are completely unaware of ‘How’ to eat, therefore even though they meticulously consume the right amounts of calories, proteins, multivitamins and minerals daily, still they fall sick.

-To cure their sickness they stuff multivitamins, proteins and herbal products not realizing that the problem lies not in the type of food that they eat, but in ‘how’ they you eat.
+To cure their sickness they take multivitamins, proteins and herbal products not realizing that the problem lies not in the type of food that they eat, but in ‘how’ they eat.
 Consequently they become more sick leading to chronic diseases.

-Bad food habits are bad because they produce toxins in our body that contaminate and gets lodged in our cells and organs producing dangerous and intractable diseases.
-These toxins are called as ‘Dushivisha‘ (slow poison) since they accumulate and affect our body slowly over number of passing years.
+Bad food habits are bad because they produce toxins in our body that contaminate and get lodged in our cells and organs producing dangerous and intractable diseases.
+These toxins are known as ‘Dushivisha’ (slow poison) since they accumulate and affect our body slowly over a number of passing years.

-What diseases can I suffer by bad food habits?
+What diseases can I suffer from due to bad food habits?

-Shushruta Samhita, an ancient book of Ayurvedic surgery, enlists all kind of chronic diseases occuring due to Dushivisha.
-Skin diseases, diabetes, chronic sinusitis, heart problems, baldness, IBS, diarrhea, fevers like PUO, impotency, Dhar syndrome, Depression and mental disorders are some to mention.
+Shushruta Samhita, an ancient book of Ayurvedic surgery, lists all kind of chronic diseases occurring due to Dushivisha.
+Skin diseases, diabetes, chronic sinusitis, heart problems, baldness, IBS, diarrhoea, fevers like PUO, impotency, Dhat syndrome, depression and mental disorders are some to mention.

-Besides chronic diseases, Dushivisha can also cause acute diseases like seasonal viral fevers, bout of diarrhea, allergies, and sudden heart attacks all due to weakening of immunity and the internal organs.
+Besides chronic diseases, Dushivisha can also cause acute diseases like seasonal viral fevers, bout of diarrhoea, allergies and sudden heart attacks all due to weakening of immunity and the internal organs.

-Note that the above diseases are very common and mostly related lifestyle, directly or indirectly.
-Lifestyle includes diet, sleep, exercise, and sexual habits.
-Ayurveda precisely pin points ‘Food Habits’ in lifestyle as the causation of these diseases.
+Note that the above diseases are very common and mostly related to lifestyle, directly or indirectly.
+Lifestyle includes diet, sleep, exercise and sexual habits.
+Ayurveda pinpoints ‘food habits’ as the causation of these diseases.

 What are the Bad Food Habits that I should avoid?

-Charak Samhita mentions a long list of Good food habits, but here we are mentioning the most relevant, the most important, and the most practical habits that you should try to cultivate.
+Charaka Samhita mentions a long list of good food habits, but here we are mentioning the most relevant, the most important and the most practical habits that you should try to cultivate.
 Where there is will, there is way!